Thin Film Coatings

 Optical Coatings Inspection

 Our coating process utilized modernized inspection techniques and equipment and inspect to ANSI, MILSPEC, and ISO 10110 standards.
-This disciplined process eliminates guesswork for inspectors and offer standardized quality control.
+Film thickness is measured using various techniques to ensure quality and consistency throughout the deposition process.
+The elemental composition of thin films is studied using advanced analytical methods such as X-ray photoelectron spectroscopy.
+This disciplined process eliminates guesswork for inspectors and offer standardized quality control whether spherical or flat substrates.

 Unique Capability: Advanced Dual-Band, Broadband, and Multiband Coatings